The CW: Video-on-demand services

 In October 2011, the network entered into digital distribution deals with streaming services Netflix and Hulu.
 The four-year Netflix agreement allowed its customers to instantly watch more than 700 hours of previous seasons of the CW's then-current scripted series, while Hulu signed a five-year deal, giving the streaming site access to next-day content from four of the five major networks (except for CW sister network CBS).
 The Netflix deal was estimated to be worth $1 billion, providing a much needed lifeline to the money-losing CW network and solidified its future as a valuable asset for then-co-owners CBS and Warner Bros.
 The Netflix deal was renewed in 2016, updated to allow the streaming service to provide entire seasons of CW shows a week after their airing.
 The Hulu deal was discontinued at this time.
 In 2019, the CW and Netflix opted not to renew the deal.
 The respective studios of CW shows would instead sell to streaming services individually.
 Beginning in 2020, WarnerMedia streaming service HBO Max (later rebranded to Max under Warner Bros.
 Discovery) would be the exclusive streaming home for Warners-produced CW shows.

 On October 24, 2012, the CW entered into its first video-on-demand distribution deal with a pay television provider through an agreement with Comcast that allows customers to watch the four most-recent episodes of the network's primetime shows on the cable provider's Xfinity On Demand service, along with next-day episode content.
 The CW On Demand, which is accessible to subscribers at no additional charge, debuted on Comcast Xfinity systems nationwide on October 25, 2012.

+Since 2024, the CW has operated a pair of free ad-supported streaming television channels, The CW Gold and The CW Forever, featuring archival content.